HandBrake/HandBrake-docs/source/docs/en/1.0.0/technical/video-encoding-performance.markdown

 Your source will have an effect on performance in several ways.
 For example, a 1080P HD video will take longer to encode using the same settings and hardware than a 576P file.
 This is because there are 5 times as many pixels to process in the 1080P file.
 Another aspect that can affect performance is what the format of the input file is.
-For example the H.254 decoder is highly optimised but lesser used codecs may not be so well optimised.
+For example the H.264 decoder is highly optimised but lesser used codecs may not be so well optimised.
 Within a codec, Baseline H.264 will be far quicker and less CPU intensive to decode than High Profile H.264.
-This is because the decoding algorithms used are simpler, this, you have more CPU time to spend on encoding.
+This is because the decoding algorithms used are simpler, thus, you have more CPU time to spend on encoding.